 How long does it take for acupuncture to work?

-Every person is different, but most people tend to notice improvements after two or three sessions.
-It’s commonly reported that, with regular acupuncture sessions, you will observe less pain and an overall sense of wellness in both your psychological and physical health.
+Every person is different, but most people notice improvements after two or three sessions.
+With regular acupuncture sessions, many people report less pain and an overall sense of wellness in both psychological and physical health.